itzg/try-rsocket/README.md

 nc localhost 9999
 ```

-The line of input needs to be the client ID.
+The first line of input needs to be the client ID.
 For the example above it would be:

 ```
 one
 ```

-All subsequent inbound input lines are sent as messages from the server back to the client.
-The client will start a one second interval ticker to simulate bidirectional activity.
+All remaining inbound input lines are sent as messages from the server back to the client.
+The client will start a one-second interval ticker to simulate bidirectional activity.